wujiaweii/Constructing-the-flame-nonlinear-response/README.md

 # Constructing-the-flame-nonlinear-response
-This is the code used to reproduce the results of article "A Dual-Path neural network to construct the flame nonlinear thermoacoustic response in the time domain"
+This is the code used to reproduce the results of article "Efficient nonlinear flame response modeling for propulsion thermoacoustic analysis using limited numerical data"